Web3 101 Part III- The Decentralized Web: Removing the MiddlemanAug 11, 2021·Last updated on Aug 11, 2021

 There are hundreds of data breaches every year, leading to millions of records being exposed.
 And those numbers are only going up.
 As our reliance on the web grows, so too does the impact of these data breaches.

 In a similar vein, social media sites and content platforms have turned into battlegrounds for free speech, leaving it to CEOs and shareholders to weigh in on increasingly complex sociopolitical issues.
 To respond to this, lawmakers are forced to choose between meddling in private businesses or making those businesses accountable for censorship on their platforms.
 The former is a slippery slope for the free market to go down, and the latter grants these social sites and content platforms even more control.
-As this issue currently stands, it’s a real lose-lose.
+As this issue currently stands, it looks like a lose-lose.

 Needless to say, all of this data and control has enabled today’s internet giants to amass some pretty incredible market caps.
 While some of this wealth is the result of ingenuity and breakthroughs in technology, a large portion of it actually comes from the creations of users.